-Bell's Palsy Following COVID-19 Vaccines
+Bell's Palsy, an Adverse Event Following COVID Vaccines

-Maheen Pyarali1, ^{}Maira Adeel1, Ahmad Nawaz1, Saher Uneeb2, Ayesha-Bibi Fazal dad1,
+Maheen Pyarali1, Maira Adeel1, Ahmad Nawaz1, Saher Uneeb2, Ayesha-Bibi Fazal dad1, Saniya Amir3

-Saniya Amir3

 Abstract

 Introduction:

 Bell's palsy is one of the most concerning complications of the COVID vaccine that has impacted vaccine acceptance among the general population.
 These vaccines were introduced to provide immunity against the SARS-CoV-2 coronavirus and have been found to be quite effective.
 Little did we know that Bell's palsy could be one of its serious complications.